 Bonnell System: This coil system is one of the most commonly used coil configurations in the mattress market.
 These mattresses use hourglass-shaped springs that are connected with cross wire to create one solid support system for mattresses.

 Border Wire: The wire surrounding the perimeter of the coil system within a mattress.
-There is typically one on the top and bottom sides of mattresses, and there purpose is to provide stability to edges of the mattress and hold all the coils in place.
+There is typically one on the top and bottom sides of mattresses.
+Their purpose is to provide stability to edges of the mattress and hold all the coils in place.

 Botanical Latex, Botanicore™: Our patented latex!
 We use process similar to the dunlop process, but with imperative changes to ensure consistency and comfort throughout the entire piece of latex.